Microscope definition for 3. What is a microscope? Subtypes of light microscopes

 Baranova Irina Vladimirovna

-Brief description (topic) of the work :
+Brief description (subject) of the work :

 Direction: